The-Ronin-Project/interop-mirth/README.md

 ### Components

-* [interop-channel-code](interop-channel-code) - Kotlin code: we build this to create a Java .jar file that we load into Mirth and invoke from our Mirth channels
+* [mirth-channel-code](mirth-channel-code) - Kotlin code: we build this to create a Java .jar file that we load into Mirth and invoke from our Mirth channels
-* [interop-channel-config](interop-channel-config) - Mirth artifacts: channel exports as XML, Mirth code templates that call into our .jar file, and environment setup for running Mirth
+* [mirth-channel-config](mirth-channel-config) - Mirth artifacts: channel exports as XML, Mirth code templates that call into our .jar file, and environment setup for running Mirth

 ## OWASP Dependency Check